Notice of Pre-AIA or AIA Status

 The following is an examiner’s statement of reasons for allowance:

-Regarding claim 9 the prior art or record taken alone or in combination fail to teach or suggest the sensor system of claim 8,wherein the longitudinal component is based, at least in part, on one or more signals from the respective second sensing line for at least one of the first sensing subregion or the second sensing subregion of the flexible substrate.” in combination with all the other elements of claim 9.
+Regarding claim 9 the prior art or record taken alone or in combination fail to teach or suggest the sensor system of claim 8,”wherein the longitudinal component is based, at least in part, on one or more signals from the respective second sensing line for at least one of the first sensing subregion or the second sensing subregion of the flexible substrate.” in combination with all the other elements of claim 9.

 Claims 10-11 are also allowed as they further limit claim 9.

-Regarding claim 13 the prior art or record taken alone or in combination fail to teach or suggest the sensor system of claim 7, wherein: determining a respective first sensing line is coupled to the first surface of the flexible substrate at the first sensing subregion, the second sensing subregion, and the third sensing subregion of the flexible substrate; and
+Regarding claim 13 the prior art or record taken alone or in combination fail to teach or suggest the sensor system of claim 7, wherein: the flexible substrate includes a third sensing subregion; the respective first sensing line is coupled to the first surface of the flexible substrate at third sensing subregion of the flexible substrate; and the respective second sensing line is coupled to the second surface of the flexible substrate at the third sensing subregion of the flexible substrate.” in combination with all the other elements of claim 13.

-Regarding claim 14 the prior art or record taken alone or in combination fail to teach or suggest the sensor system of claim 7, wherein: a respective first sensing line is coupled to the first surface at the first sensing subregion and the second sensing subregion and is coupled to the second surface at the third sensing subregion of the flexible substrate; and
+Regarding claim 14 the prior art or record taken alone or in combination fail to teach or suggest the sensor system of claim 7,: wherein: the flexible substrate includes a third sensing subregion; and the respective first sensing line coupled to the second surface at the third sensing subregion of the flexible substrate; the respective second sensing line is coupled to the first surface of the flexible substrate at the in combination with all the other elements of claim 14.

 24 Any comments considered necessary by applicant must be submitted no later than the payment of the issue fee and, to avoid processing delays, should preferably accompany the issue fee.
 Such submissions should be clearly labeled “Comments on Statement of Reasons for Allowance.